From Grey to Green: The Ultimate Guide to a Thriving Shady Balcony Garden

 • Think About Winter: Use evergreen ferns, ivy, or small conifers to avoid staring at six months of bare soil.

-For inspiration on structural planting, the Ultimate guide to a shady balcony garden provides extended design strategies.
+For inspiration on structural planting, the ultimate UK guide to vertical vegetable gardens covers design strategies for small spaces.

 See?
 Your shady balcony was never the problem.
 It was just waiting for the right kind of party.
 Forget the sun-worshipping geraniums and think of your space now as a cool, exclusive club for some of the most beautiful and interesting plants in the world.
 It’s a place for quiet mornings with a cup of tea, surrounded by a tapestry of green, white, and silver.
 You haven’t just learned what to grow; you’ve learned how to create a tiny ecosystem.
 Start small.
 One or two plants from this list.
 Get a feel for the rhythm of watering and watch how the light moves.
 Before you know it, you’ll have transformed that grey space into your own private, living sanctuary.
 Happy gardening.